-It cannot be excluded that a conflict of interest may arise between the duties of Mr. Galzy as a member of the Supervisory Board of Schiphol Group and as Executive Director of Aéroports de Paris S.A., as Board member of Tav Havalimanlari Holding AS and/or as Board member of Tav Yatirim Holding AS.
+It cannot be excluded that a conflict of interest may arise between the duties of Mr. Galzy as a member of the Supervisory Board of Schiphol Group and as Executive Director of Aéroports de Paris S.A..
 However, Schiphol Group considers it unlikely that any such conflict of interest will occur.
+In addition, internal rules are in place should such conflict arise.

-It cannot be excluded that a conflict of interest may arise between the duties of Mr. Wijn as member of the Supervisory Board of Schiphol Group and as member of the Management Board of ABN Amro Bank NV.
+It cannot be excluded that a conflict of interest may arise between the duties of Mr. Wijn as member of the Supervisory Board of Schiphol Group and as member of the Management Board of ABN Amro Bank N.V.
 However, Schiphol Group considers it unlikely that any such conflict of interest will occur.
+In addition, internal rules are in place should such conflict arise.